Master of Arts in International Policy and Development

 Career and Academic Advising

 We integrate your career and academic advising, making sure your coursework aligns with your career goals.
-Our experienced advisors will guide you from course registration to preparing for interviews, negotiating your employment offers, and managing your career.
+The same advisor will guide you from course registration to preparing for interviews and negotiating new career opportunities.

 Our large and influential alumni network in Washington, D.C., and other centers of international policy are eager to help you prepare for your next steps.
 Our Middlebury in DC office provides the entire Middlebury community with a wealth of resources.
 Furthermore, our annual Career Exploration Week in the nation’s capital gives you facilitated and direct access to D.C.-based employers and our alumni who help us to plan the event.

 Our graduates are often hired before they complete their program, leveraging real-world projects from their classes, internships, and practicum to showcase their relevant professional experience.
 They are thriving in careers at organizations like USAID, International Rescue Committee, and Deloitte.
 Explore careers.